astropy/astropy/docs/modeling/compound-models.rst

-  - All models in `astropy.modeling`, whether it represents some `function <astropy.modeling.functional_models>`, a `rotation <astropy.modeling.rotations>`, etc., are represented in the abstract by a model *class*--specifically a subclass of `~astropy.modeling.Model`--that encapsulates the routine for evaluating the model, a list of its required parameters, and other metadata about the model.
+  - All models in `astropy.modeling`, whether it represents some `function <astropy.modeling.functional_models>`, a `rotation <astropy.modeling.rotations>`, etc., are represented in the abstract by a model *class* --- specifically a subclass of `~astropy.modeling.Model` --- that encapsulates the routine for evaluating the model, a list of its required parameters, and other metadata about the model.

-  - Per typical object-oriented parlance, a model *instance* is the object created when calling a model class with some arguments--in most cases values for the model's parameters.
+  - Per typical object-oriented parlance, a model *instance* is the object created when calling a model class with some arguments --- in most cases values for the model's parameters.

   A model class, by itself, cannot be used to perform any computation because most models, at least, have one or more parameters that must be specified